-Among the numerous Tynesiders who travel to Blackpool are a number of North Shields men who return home with happy memories of a pleasant outing.
-Apart from the marked hospitality of the Blackpool folk, the visitors are impressed by the excellence and variety of the six meals they had in hotels and are surprised to find no difficulty in securing all the popular brands of cigarettes.
-The general consensus of opinion is that Blackpool is much better off in the way of foodstuffs than any part of the North-East.
-Even eggs must be plentiful there, as some of the visitors manage to bring a few home.
+Among the numerous Tynesiders who travelled to Blackpool were a number of North Shields men who returned home with happy memories of a pleasant outing.
+Apart from the marked hospitality of the Blackpool folk, the visitors were impressed by the excellence and variety of the six meals they had in hotels and were surprised to find no difficulty in securing all the popular brands of cigarettes.
+The general consensus of opinion was that Blackpool was much better off in the way of foodstuffs than any part of the North-East.
+Even eggs must have been plentiful there, as some of the visitors managed to bring a few home.

-Young Scot Jimmy Robertson's move to United was cancelled within 24 hours after his mam persuaded him to come back home.
+Young Scot Jimmy Robertson's move to United was cancelled within 24 hours after his mother persuaded him to come back home.

 United benefited from six own-goals.

-During the game at Preston Preston full-back Billy Brown headed the ball and as he did it burst with such a terrific bang and explosion of dust that the player thought he'd been shot.
+During the game at Preston the home side’s full-back, Billy Brown, headed the ball and as he did it burst with such a terrific bang and explosion of dust that the player thought he'd been shot.

 In August manager George Martin was top-of-the-bill at a Newcastle theatre as an operatic tenor.
 His talents were widely known and Martin was persuaded to appear on the bill after some Newcastle United directors convinced the theatre manager that George was a better singer than many that had appeared on their stage.

-And when the United team were heading for the Americas on the Queen Mary for their summer tour Frank Brennan wass top of the bill at the concert and dance one evening.
+And when the United team were heading for the Americas on the Queen Mary for their summer tour Frank Brennan was top of the bill at the concert and dance one evening.